abhish127/abhish127/README.md

 ## About Me
 - Student at Case Western Reserve University studying Biomedical Engineering and Computer Science.
-Interests in product research and development, biotech, data analytics, and neurotechnology.
+Interests include product research and development, biotech, data analytics, and neurotechnology.

 <!-- *UNCOMMENT THIS LATER*